Mouq/Rubik3/README.md

 Rubik3
 ======

-Trying to adapt the original Rubik3 code to Firefox OS
+Attempt to fit the original Rubik cube from https://github.com/foo123/Rubik3 into a Firefox OS phone.